-A map of Cyprus, the island country in the Mediterranean Sea.
-It includes a reference, satellite, physical, and administration map of Cyprus with major cities, highways, and the U.N.
+Cyprus is an island country in the Mediterranean Sea.
+This map collection includes a reference, satellite, physical, and administration map of Cyprus with major cities, highways, and the U.N.
 Buffer Zone.

 Cyprus Satellite Map

 Cyprus is a mix of plains and mountains in the north and south.
 The country experiences a warm and dry Mediterranean climate.
 Its rivers are seasonal and typically dry up during the summer months.
 Despite its efforts to combat deforestation, forests cover 17% of Cyprus.
 Also, agriculture is another major land use with crops like citrus, grain, tobacco, livestock, and vegetables.